GovTechSG/devsecops-playbook/building-and-packaging.md

 **SAST Triage**

 - **Scan Review:** After the scan, the developers and the Application Security Engineer should review the scan results.
 If there are any false positives in the scan results, the developers should justify why it is a false positive.
 The Application Security Engineer will make the decision on whether the error can be suppressed and mark it as a false positive.
 - **Mitigation:** Minimally, the high and critical issues flagged in the scan results should be mitigated as soon as possible (ideally within the sprint itself).
-Issues flagged as low or medium can be resolved subsequently when there is available time (See [IM8](https://intranet.mof.gov.sg/portal/IM/Themes/IT-Management/Security/Topics/Application-Development-Security.aspx)(5.1/S3) for timeframe for vulnerability management).
+Issues flagged as low or medium can be resolved subsequently when there is available time (Using your COMET or GSIB device, refer to [IM8](https://intranet.mof.gov.sg/portal/IM/Themes/IT-Management/Cloud.aspx)(5.1/S3) or information on the timeframe to resolve vulnerabilities.
 In the meantime, risk assessment can be performed for the low and medium risks until they are fixed.
 - **Technical Debt:** Because the low and medium severity issues are not resolved immediately, do ensure that time is allocated in the subsequent sprints to address and mitigate the remaining issues.